fedor98/ProtonMailBridgeDocker/README.md

 2. Start the long-running service: `docker compose up -d hydroxide`.
 If no credentials are present yet, the container will idle until you authenticate.
 3. Authenticate once (can be repeated any time):
-   * CLI workflow: run `./hydroxide-auth.sh`.
-It uses `docker compose exec` to run `/usr/local/bin/hydroxide-auth-cli` inside the already running container and prompts for username/password/2FA there.
+   * Enter the container shell (e.g. `docker compose exec -it hydroxide /bin/sh`).
-   * Portainer/TrueNAS workflow: open a console/exec session for the container (e.g. `docker compose exec -it hydroxide /bin/sh`) and run `hydroxide-auth-cli`.
-The helper writes the resulting bridge hash to `/data/info.json`.
+   * Run `hydroxide auth <username>` inside the already running container and provide your ProtonMail password/2FA when prompted.
+The command prints the bridge password you will later configure in your mail client.

-The hashed bridge credentials are persisted inside the host directories mounted to `/data` and `/root/.config/hydroxide`, so container restarts do not require re-entering anything.
-If you need to re-authenticate (e.g. you changed your ProtonMail password), just rerun `./hydroxide-auth.sh` or execute `hydroxide-auth-cli` inside a container shell; the service can remain running the whole time.
+The cached bridge credentials are stored inside `/root/.config/hydroxide` (mount this directory from the host if you want them to persist), so container restarts do not require re-entering anything.
+If you change your ProtonMail password, just run `hydroxide auth <username>` again inside the container; the service can remain running the whole time.

 ## How does it work?